joealden/corum-api/README.md

 Documentation for the graphcool framework is currently pretty sparse, find the official docs at https://www.graph.cool/docs/reference/

+To find out more about how this API in particular works, visit the main [Corum repo](https://github.com/joealden/corum)

 ## Usage

 ### Deploying the API